 Percutaneous liver biopsy is usually done at the bedside with ultrasound guidance.
 Ultrasound guidance is preferred because its use provides the opportunity to visualize the liver and target focal lesions.

-Generally, biopsy is indicated for suspected liver abnormalities that are not identified by less invasive methods or that require histopathology for staging (see table Indications for Liver Biopsy Indications for Liver Biopsy* ).
-Biopsy is especially valuable for detecting infiltrative liver disorders and for clarifying allograft problems (ie, ischemic injury, rejection, biliary tract disorders, viral hepatitis) after liver transplantation Liver Transplantation Liver transplantation is the 2nd most common type of solid organ transplantation.
+Generally, biopsy is indicated for suspected liver abnormalities that are not identified by less invasive methods or that require histopathology for staging (see table ).
+Biopsy is especially valuable for detecting infiltrative liver disorders and is required for clarifying allograft problems (ie, ischemic injury, rejection, biliary tract disorders, viral hepatitis) after liver transplantation Liver Transplantation Liver transplantation is the 2nd most common type of solid organ transplantation.
 (See also Overview of Transplantation.)
 Indications for liver transplantation include Cirrhosis (70% of transplantations... read more .
 Serial biopsies, commonly done over years, may be necessary to monitor disease progression.

 Limitations of liver biopsy include

 Occasional errors or uncertainty in cases of cholestasis

 Absolute contraindications to liver biopsy include